-by Freddy J. Nager, Founder of Atomic Tango LLC & Business Lit Connoisseur
+by Freddy Tran Nager, Founder of Atomic Tango + Business Lit Connoisseur…

 Note: The following is meant to be satirical.
 The author has no affiliation with the Harvard Business Review or any idea what its editors could possibly be thinking.

-For 88 years, the Harvard Business Review has been the authoritative voice of critical business thinkers, featuring such legendary thought leaders as Peter Drucker, Theordore Levitt and Michael Porter, and popularizing such paradigm-shattering concepts as the glass ceiling, marketing myopia and the balanced scorecard.
+For nearly a century, the Harvard Business Review has been the authoritative voice of critical business thinkers, featuring such legendary thought leaders as Peter Drucker, Theordore Levitt and Michael Porter, and popularizing such paradigm-shattering concepts as the glass ceiling, marketing myopia, and the balanced scorecard.

 Well, enough of that…